 There are so many ways to earn money through starting your travel blog and marketing is the first route for many of us.
 I’ll break down my favorite methods:

 - Affiliate Marketing – Choose affiliates that speak to you and your brand.
 I love books and sharing quotes or recommendations inside my stories and guides, so I use Amazon as an affiliate.
 Readers can buy the book it came from, which I link to purchase through Amazon at no added cost.
 While their latest read is on its way, I get a small percentage of the purchase!
-Other affiliate programs I’m using include Commission Junction, Affiliate Window, and other brands found on our travel deals page.
+Other affiliate programs I’m using include Commission Junction, Affiliate Window, and other brands.

 Tip: Reports differ as to how many Google will allow on a page but aside from that, an ad-heavy page just puts a bad taste in visitors’ mouths.
 Make it look natural and let the ads flow within your content.
 Don’t view ads as a way to generate content for your site.
 View them as a way to generate value for your readers.

 You might not want to do this and I can understand that.
 I initially thought Analytics was useless and better left to statisticians and professional mathematicians but oh, how I was wrong.
 Follow Google’s instructions on how to set up an Analytics account, and you’ll discover a whole new world.
 With Google Analytics, you can dig into things like search results, demographics, and bounce rates.
 If you don’t know what any of these mean, here’s a quick rundown.
 Those metrics explain how people are finding your site, who is coming to check it out, and for how long they are staying.

 Tip: The only advice I can add is to use Analytics, okay?
 Don’t spend too much time on it at first but don’t forget about it.